-Heart disease is the leading cause of death in the U.S., prevention is an essential health benefit.
+Heart disease is the leading cause of death in the U.S. Prevention is an essential health benefit.
 It’s important to keep your heart healthy, especially as you age.
-We took a deep dive to determine which states were the most heart-healthy (and which were the unhealthiest) so check out these heart-healthy facts.
+We took a deep dive to determine which states were the most heart-healthy (and unhealthiest), so check out these heart-healthy facts.

 - What Are the Most Heart-Healthy States?

 What are the most heart-healthy states?